 Small Event Grants

-The Feminist Research Institute announces its semi-annual competition for small grants to fund campus events focused on issues of gender and/or sexuality, or on feminist theory or practice.
-We are offering grants of up to $250 each to support campus events during Spring and Fall Semesters.
+The Feminist Research Institute offers small grants to fund campus events focused on issues of gender and/or sexuality, or on feminist theory or practice.
+Please note, the Feminist Research Institute defines “feminist” research theory and practice in broad terms, including for example queer, queer of color, and LGBTQ scholarship.
+We offer grants of up to $250 each event to support campus events during Spring and Fall Semesters.
 UNM faculty or graduate students may submit proposals, and proposed events may include (but are not limited to) mini-conferences, exhibits, speaker or film series, performances, panel discussions, or workshops.
 Events focused on scholarship, artistic/creative work, or investigations of policy and practice are all eligible.
 Events that would be staged primarily to further an applicant’s research project are not eligible.

 We are particularly interested in projects that promise to stimulate interest in or encourage innovative feminist work across disciplinary boundaries and that bring together a combination of faculty, graduate students, and/or community scholars or activists in both planning and execution.
 Proposals from individual faculty members or graduate students are also welcome.
 The FRI will assist successful applicants with arrangements and publicity, if desired.

-Proposals (roughly 2 pages plus budget) are due November 1 for Spring events and April 1 for Fall events.
-Please submit the materials listed below electronically as PDF files or .doc/x Word files to firstname.lastname@example.org.
-If you have questions please e-mail email@example.com or call 277-1198.
+Proposals (roughly 2 pages plus budget) are evaluated on a rolling basis.
+Please submit the materials listed below electronically as PDF files or .doc/x Word files to email@example.com.
+If you have questions please e-mail firstname.lastname@example.org.

-indicating other sources of funding, if any.
-(Applying to other funding sources will not hurt your application; we encourage applicants to seek multiple funding sources for projects).
+- indicate other sources of funding (if any) - we encourage applicants to seek multiple funding streams

 Please Note: Funds available are limited to a maximum of $250 per application; the number of awards made will depend on both quality of applications received and amounts of funding requested.
 The FRI cannot disburse a lump sum grant to applicants.
 Funds will be distributed in the form of reimbursement only.
 The funds may be managed through the FRI or through the applicants’ home department but must provide for allowable expenses (with receipts) or direct payment of allowable costs, such as honoraria.
 Applicants may not budget a stipend for their own work on the project.